-Source: Table 10, State of California Sea Level Rise Guidance: 2018 Update Note: Projections are with respect to baseline of the year 2000.
+Source: Table 10, State of California Sea-Level Rise Guidance: 2018 Update Note: Projections are with respect to baseline of the year 2000.
 Improvements to the lease area include one mooring buoy.
+The effects of more frequent and intense storms and wave action may require more frequent inspection and maintenance of all components of the mooring buoy (i.e., block, chain, float, etc.).
 While the mooring buoy is designed to float on the water's surface and move with the ebb and flow of currents and tides, a longer chain connecting the buoy to the anchor on the bay bottom may be necessary in the future to accommodate rising sea levels, more intense storm events, and destructive waves and currents.
-Regular maintenance, as referenced in the lease, may reduce the likelihood of severe structural degradation or dislodgement.
-Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland are located in an area that may be subject to the effects of climate change, including sea level rise.
+Regular maintenance, as referenced in the lease, may reduce the likelihood of severe structural degradation and dislodgement.
+Pursuant to the proposed lease, the applicant acknowledges that the lease premises and adjacent upland are located in an area that may be subject to the effects of climate change, including sea level rise.